blinkchain/Proof-of-Concept-Yellowpaper/README.md

 " value " : 8000000 ,         // 0.08 Blinkcoins
 " script " : " OP_DUP ....
 76 a9148c7e252 ...
 OP_CHECKSIG " ,
 " exchange_rate " : 10 ,     // if 1 BLINK wink = 10 USD wink
-" tax_slab " : 1525 ,       // if 15.25 percent is tax cut
+" tax_slab " : 1525 ,       // if 15.25 percent is tax cut (10^2)
 },
 ]}
 ```
-- From the exchange rate & tax slab, the total value to be taxed for gains is found
+- From the exchange rate & tax slab, the total value to be taxed for gains is found and only imposed if the profit is positive

-   > $GainsTax=$
+   > $ (currentExchangeRate * total Value)- (exchangeRate * total Value) = Profit > 0$
+- The current exchange rate denotes the initial propagated time's (IPT) of the transaction's asset.
+- Tax is levied on the profits and the value is found in asset denomination.
+   > $GainsTax= (Profit \times (taxSlab \times10^{-4} )) \times currentExchangeRate$
 - All of UTXOs as output values and its fees specific to it along with the gains taxes calculated from the inputs of the tx is summed up and the difference is found with Total input value.
 The difference that is unallocated, unaudited is Layered Tax.
 - Since Layered taxes has different slabs/categories/models it is best to avoid it onchain and offload to client applications to construct layered taxes in difference outputs.
    > $LayeredTax=Input - (Output + \sum (GasFee + Transfer Fee + Gains Tax))$
-- If the provided Gas Fee + Transfer Fee + Gains Tax < Difference, it is passed for next validation.
+- If the provided Tx Difference > (Gas Fee + Transfer Fee + Gains Tax), it is passed for next validation.
 - Additionally to verify the tax slabs attested in putput UTXOs of the tx for further gains tax, in the ledger during updation of tax slabs, the goverment wallets sign and attest the proof which can provide the tax slab percent.
 And thus after that is validated along with fees, taxes, the tx is validated as true.
 - During Tx Snip construction, the producer will create new utxos for gains and layered taxes in the last tx of the snip.
 In the coinbase snip - fee utxos will be created.